nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

-* To remove the remark of the first candidate displayed in the system, the user can simply key in `remark 1 r/`, which will update the remark of the candidate to be empty.
+* To remove the remark of the first candidate displayed in the system, the user can simply key in `remark 1` or `remark 1 r/`, which will update the remark of the candidate to be empty.

 Examples:
 * `remark 1 r/a good candidate` Updates the candidate's remark field to reflect 'a good candidate'.
-* `remark 1 r/` Removes the candidate's remark field to reflect ''.
+* `remark 1 r/` Removes the candidate's remark field to reflect ``.

 ### Deleting a candidate : `delete`